Early type 1

 In our video, we show how immunotherapies work and how they could help people at different stages of type 1 diabetes.

 It marks the start of a major shift in how we treat type 1.
 But this is only the beginning.
-We’re funding research to find people who could benefit from immunotherapy, improve these treatments, and ultimately prevent type 1 diabetes altogether.
+We’re funding research to find people who could benefit from immunotherapies, improve these treatments, and ultimately prevent type 1 diabetes altogether.

 How we detect type 1 earlier